 What Happens During the Test?

-For your child, the test begins with a technician placing an IV line in his arm or hand.
+For your child, the test begins with a technician placing an IV line in their arm or hand.

 After giving a blood sample, your child will get a dose of medicine or medicines to stimulate the pituitary gland to release growth hormone.
 The most common medicines chosen are clonidine (Catapres), arginine or glucagon.
 Insulin is less commonly used now because of safety concerns with children.

 During all of this, the assistant will probably take a blood sample around every 30 minutes.
 The samples are not large -- perhaps a couple of teaspoons, total, over the course of the day.

 At the end of the test, your child can eat.
-He should rest afterwards.
+They should rest afterwards.

 Both children and adult blood samples can also be checked for IGF-1 and IGFBP-3 alongside the stimulation test.